String of Watermelons Plant (Senecio herreanus) Care Indoors, Propagation, Problems and Solutions

 The leaves and fleshy stems store water, which allows the plant to go for a considerably long period without being watered.
 These characteristics make Gooseberryplant one of the popular drought-tolerant plants with low water needs.

-On account of its drought tolerance and requirement for bright light with exposure to some direct sunshine, String of Raindrops Plant is one of best sun-loving plants for the home.
+On account of its drought tolerance and requirement for bright light with exposure to some direct sunshine, String of Raindrops Plant is one of best sun-loving plants for the home or office space.

 String of Watermelons Plant, Senecio herreanus Curio herreanus